firesidetoolkit/firesidetoolkit.github.io/support.md

 button to designate what type of attribute you would like access to the Path or Path Group to depend upon.
 If you are selecting a Hub attribute, select the Hub whose attribute you would like from the drop down menu next to the "Hub" radio button.
 Select which attribute you would like to use from the "Attribute" drop down menu.
-The operator drop down is used to designate if the condition will need to be greater than, less than, or equal to the number given in the "Value" field (values may range from -1000000 to 1000000).
+The "Comparison" drop down is used to designate if the condition will need to be greater than, less than, or equal to the number given in the "Value" field (values may range from -1000000 to 1000000).
 Click the "Add Condition" button to create the condition.
 The attribute who the path now depends on will appear in the Conditions list on the bottom right side of the screen.
 Click the "Save" button on the bottom right side of the screen to